hgeorge82/Engineering_4_Notebook/README.md

-## Raspberry_Pi_Countdown
+## Raspberry_Pi_OLED screen

 ### Assignment Description
-This assignment is to get a countdown printed in the serial monitor.
+The goal of this assingment is to get the x, y, and z angular velocity values to print on an OLED screen.
 ### Evidence

 ### Wiring